bigskysoftware/_hyperscript/www/docs.md

 This code will print `"Start"` to the console and then, after a second (1000 milliseconds) it will print `"Finish"`.

-To accomplish this in javascript requires a closure, which acts as a callback.
+To accomplish this in JavaScript requires a closure, which acts as a callback.
 Unfortunately this API is awkward, containing a lot of syntactic noise and placing crucial information, how long the delay is, at the end.
 As this logic becomes more complex, that delay infomation gets further and further away from where, syntactically, the delay starts.